 Watch the lesson and then read the article for definitions and examples.
+It’s recommended also to download the cheat sheet below.

-Please like and follow us on YouTube,
+Please like and follow us on YouTube, and LinkedIn.
+And don’t forget –

 How do Formal Phrases differ in comparison to Informal Phrases?